CrazEpic/UTD-Degree-Planner-and-Auditor/README.md

 3. [./src/server/routes/routeSchema.ts](./src/server/routes/routeSchema.ts) will utilize these Prisma zod objects as response templates when needed.
 Request templates are defined within the file itself and are also used across the routes as input validation.
    - @asteasolutions/zod-to-openapi is used to connect zod objects with OpenAPI json format.

-Therefore, when modifying APIs, we strongly advised checking the corresponding path registration and request input template located in [./src/server/routes/routeSchema.ts](./src/server/routes/routeSchema.ts).
+Therefore, when modifying APIs, we strongly advise checking the corresponding path registration and request input template located in [./src/server/routes/routeSchema.ts](./src/server/routes/routeSchema.ts).

 To update the Swagger documentation